-This is the address where the child lives for the majority of the school term time with a parent who has parental responsibility as defined in the Children Act 1989 or any child in the household where an adult in the household is defined as a parent for the purposes of Section 576 of the Education Act 1996.
+This is the address where the child lives for the majority of the school term time with a parent (as defined in section 576 of the Education Act 1996) who has parental responsibility for the child (as defined in the Children Act 1989).

-Where your child lives normally during the school week with more than one parent at different addresses, we will take as the home address, the address where your child spends the majority of time.
-If you can show that your child spends an equal amount of time at both addresses during school term time, you can choose which address you would like us to use on your application.
+Where a child lives normally during the school week with more than one parent at different addresses, the home address accepted for the purposes of school admissions will be the one where the child spends the majority of term time.
+If a parent can show that their child spends an equal amount of time at two addresses during school term time with a parent, they can choose which address to use on the application.

-If you have more than one home, we will take as the home address the address where you and your child normally live for the majority of the school term time.
+If a parent has more than one home, we will accept the address where the parent and child normally live for the majority of the school term time as the home address.